 Android

 There are two major mobile device platforms most phones support in the modern era.
 Everyone knows them: Android and iOS.
-If you want to avoid google OS, you should switch to apple.
+If you want to avoid Google OS, you should switch to Apple.
 Google licenses Android, so it all starts with Google Play.

-Switch to an iPhone (iOS driven mobile phone) is of different difficulty level to Android users, but is certainly a viable option.
+Switching to an iPhone (iOS driven mobile phone) is of different difficulty level to Android users, but is certainly a viable option.
 If you trust Apple, obviously.

 Apple devices get decade-long support and operate on high-class hardware.
 That is also beneficial to those who resist Google.